n4devca/aegaeon-website/docs/databases.md

     $ mysql -u aegaeon_server -p aegaeon_db

 The last step is to apply each SQL revision file you may find in sql/mysql folder in aegaeon release archive.
-Connect to your database with aegaeon_server user and run each file in the proper sequence.
+Connect to your database with aegaeon_server user and run each file in the right sequence.

 ## PostgreSQL

 Aegaeon is tested with PostgreSQL 11 but should also work with older versions.

-First, connect to your PostgreSQL database with a user having enough permissions to create role, database and schema.
+First, connect to your PostgreSQL database with a user having enough permissions to create roles, databases and schemas.

 Then, create a database and connect to it:

     create database aegaeon_db;
     \c aegaeon_db

 We will create a role and a schema for Aegaeon.
-The model and data will be contain in this schema.
+The model and data will be contained in this schema.

     CREATE ROLE aegaeon_server with LOGIN PASSWORD 'password';
     GRANT connect on database aegaeon_db to aegaeon_server;